PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 $ php app/console pugx:generate:crud --help
 ```

-### 4. Additional stuff
+### 4. Layout

 This bundle is ready to be used with [Bootstrap](http://twitter.github.com/bootstrap/) and with [Font Awesome](http://fortawesome.github.com/Font-Awesome/)

 So, you can download Bootstrap (and, optionally, Font Awesome) and put it in your bundle.
-Then, you can use a simple layout, like this:
+Then, you can use a simple layout, like this one:

 ``` html+php
 <!DOCTYPE html>